systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 This specification defines two types of boot loader entries.
 The first type is text based, very simple and suitable for a variety of firmware, architecture and image types ("Type #1").
-The second type is specific to EFI, but allows single-file images that embedd all metadata in the kernel binary itself, which is useful to cryptographically sign them as one file for the purpose of SecureBoot ("Type #2").
+The second type is specific to EFI, but allows single-file images that embed all metadata in the kernel binary itself, which is useful to cryptographically sign them as one file for the purpose of SecureBoot ("Type #2").